-As a professor, he is principally responsible for teaching introductory writing courses in the Legal Analysis, Research, and Communications (LARC) program.
+As an instructor, he is principally responsible for teaching introductory writing courses in the Legal Analysis, Research, and Communications (LARC) program.
 He also teaches courses as well as independent studies focusing on litigation drafting.
 Moreover, he developed the Advanced Legal Research course offered at Baylor Law since 2001.

-Cordon played tennis and football at Central Methodist College (now University) in Fayette, Missouri and later became a sports writer and sports information director.
+Professor Cordon played tennis and football at Central Methodist College (now University) in Missouri and later became a sportswriter and sports information director.
 He and his wife, Jennifer, still support the Dallas Cowboys, but these are trying times.
 He is active in martial arts, earning a black belt in taekwondo and a brown belt in Brazilian jiu-jitsu.
-He won a gold medal in point sparring at the 2011 Amateur Athletic Union National Taekwondo Championships, three gold medals at international opens sponsored by the International Brazilian Jiu-Jitsu Federation, and three championship belts at tournaments sponsored by the North American Grappling Association.
+He won a gold medal in point sparring at the 2011 Amateur Athletic Union National Taekwondo Championships, five gold medals at international opens sponsored by the International Brazilian Jiu-Jitsu Federation, and four championship belts at tournaments sponsored by the North American Grappling Association.